 Repeat the exercise by initiating the bark—start “barking” to get him to follow your lead.
 When your dog follows suit, say the command and tug at the lead again.
 When he quiets down, praise or reward him.

-How to Stop a Dog from Barking Tip #4: Play “Bring Me.”
+How to Stop Dog Barking Tip #4: Play “Bring Me.”

 Dogs cannot bark when there is something in their mouth.
 Take advantage of this by carrying out some play training—encouraging your pooch to retrieve a toy.
 You can also make him bring a “gift” to someone else in your home or a visitor.